chutified/commodity-prices/README.md

 # Commodity Prices
-The Commodity-Prices is a microservice, which is using <a href="https://grpc.io/" target="_blank">gRPC technology</a>.
-It supports both unary and bidirectional calls, which allows data updates every 15 seconds.
+The Commodity-Prices is a service which uses <a href="https://grpc.io/" target="_blank">gRPC technology</a> to communicate.
+It supports both unary and bidirectional calls, which allows data update every 15 seconds.
 It provides the current market prices for supported commodities.
 When an error occurs, the service handles it in a non-fatal way with an error message.

 The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared `make` commands in the Makefile.

-The Commodity-Prices obtains all necessary data for the proper function of the service from the <a href="https://markets.businessinsider.com/commodities" target="_blank">Business Insider</a> website.
+The Commodity-Prices service obtains all necessary data from the <a href="https://markets.businessinsider.com/commodities" target="_blank">Business Insider</a> website.
 The algorithm does not infringe any copyrights nor the websites robots exclusion protocol.

 ## Installation